Caddoa, Colorado

+Caddoa is an extinct town located in Bent County, Colorado, United States.
+The community took its name from nearby Caddoa Creek.

+History

-Caddoa is an unincorporated community in Bent County, Colorado, United States.
-The U.S. Post Office at Hasty (ZIP Code 81044) now serves Caddoa postal addresses.
+The Caddoa post office operated from November 7, 1881, until March 7, 1958.
+The U.S. Post Office at Hasty (ZIP Code 81044) now serves the Caddoa area.

-A post office called Caddoa was established in 1881, and remained in operation until 1954.
-The community takes its name from nearby Caddoa Creek.

 Caddoa District, from the construction of John Martin Reservoir, moved to Caddoa from the Tucumcari District after the Conchas Project finished.